-Application Category (See Request for Applications [RFA] for category details and descriptions RFA Priority Funding Section):
+Application Category (See Request for Applications [RFA] for category details and descriptions RFA Priority Funding Section): New Grant - 2026 is the first year of the MVCPA Taskforce Grants.
+All 2026 grant applicants use the new grant category.

 MVCPA Program Category (see RFA and TAC 43, 3 §57.14).
 Check all that apply.